5 things we learnt from our trip to the UK’s first food waste supermarket

 The UK’s first food waste supermarket opened last month in Pudsey, Leeds.

 In the same vein as their organic network of pay-as-you-feel cafes, The Real Junk Food Project’s ‘anti-supermarket’ intercepts supermarket stock that would have otherwise been thrown away – and invites the public to come into the warehouse, take their pick from what’s on offer and pay what they feel the items are worth.

 Founder Adam Smith explains that the variety of stock is dependent on what has been obtained from supermarkets, retailers or suppliers, meaning the range of goods available could change from day to day.

-As an advocate of sustainable solutions, The Real Junk Food Project stresses that their produce is not for sale.
-They only ask that “you pay what you feel in time, money and skills”.
+As an advocate of sustainable solutions, The Real Junk Food Project stresses that the produce they stock is not for sale.
+The supermarket only asks that “you pay what you feel in time, money and skills”.

-We took a peep around the supermarket and were truly amazed by the sheer volume of quality food items available – even as no strangers to food waste ourselves.
+We took a peek around the supermarket and were truly amazed by the sheer volume of quality food items available.
 Shelves were lined with baguettes, sliced bread, mayo, peanut butter, cereal, beans, pasta, and even fruits and vegetables.
-There was enough to feed families, friends and loved ones for days.
+There was enough to feed families for days!

 Here are five things we learned from our visit to the TRJFP’s anti-supermarket.

 1. The food waste supermarket is for everyone!

 Anyone can join the war on waste.
 Irrespective of income and job status, the community-based anti-supermarket opens its doors to absolutely everyone.

 2. The food is fit for human consumption